 Tuesday -Advent themes – law, ngo’s, the nations. cities …

-…A series of complex challenges, including a lack of funding and political will as well as rising insecurity linked to extremist groups al-Qaida and the Islamic State in Burkina Faso, are obstructing progress on Africa’s Great Green Wall, according to experts involved in the initiative.
+Africa’s Great Green Wall (perhaps more a series of reforestation projects -different for different areas and local conditions).
 There have been some modest gains for the project, which plans to build an 8000-kilometer (4970-mile) long forest through 11 nations across the width of Africa to hold back the ever-growing Sahara Desert and fend off climate change impacts, but many involved with the plan are calling for renewed momentum to combat both insecurity and environmental decline.
-Read more...
+Read more and see a documentary.

 Wednesday -incarnation – soil, the marginalised, food